amacal/ine/README.md

 release notes
 =============

+# 0.4
+- [IMPROVEMENT] Closing application with ongoing transfer triggers confirmation
+- [IMPROVEMENT] All logs are addionally persisted in the app-data directory

 # 0.3
 - [FEATURE] Links are also used as a source of text to parse
 - [FEATURE] Captcha can be switched to audio and back